reyreaud-l/threadpool/README.md

 Modern C++ Thread Pool

 # Available features
-* Fixed size pool.
-* Variable size pool.
+* Multiples Threadpool implementation:
+  * Single queue multiple workers Threadpool.
+  * Multiple queue multiple workers Threadpool.
+* Fixed/Variable size pool (Adapt number of workers when under heavy load).
 * Fetch results of tasks run in the pool with `future`.
 * Fetch number of waiting/working workers.
 * Hooks to monitor the threadpool (tasks/workers)

 # Getting ThreadPool

+## Github Releases

+You can get the latest pre-compiled releases for Linux x86\_64 and Mac OSX from the github release page.

+The latest release can be found [here](https://github.com/reyreaud-l/threadpool/releases/latest).

-## Install
+## Install from source
-To install, run the following commands to clone the repository and install
+To install, run the following commands to clone the repository and install:
 ```bash
 $ git clone git@github.com:reyreaud-l/threadpool.git
 $ cd threadpool